-Each Party may determine, in accordance with its laws and regulations, which public telecommunications services must be offered for resale by a major supplier based on the need to promote competition or to benefit the long-term interests of end users.
-Where a Party has determined that a service must be offered for resale by a major supplier, that Party shall ensure that any major supplier in its territory does not impose unreasonable or discriminatory conditions or limitations on the resale of that service.
+- (b) does not impose unreasonable or discriminatory conditions or limitations on the resale of those services.3 - 3.
+Each Party may determine, in accordance with its laws and regulations, which public telecommunications services must be offered for resale by a major supplier pursuant to paragraph 2, based on the need to promote competition or to benefit the long-term interests of end users. - 4.
+If a Party does not require that a major supplier offer a specific public telecommunications service for resale, it nonetheless shall allow service suppliers to request that the service be offered for resale consistent with paragraph 2, without prejudice to the Party's decision on the request.

-Article 9: Interconnection5
+Article 9 Interconnection4